Why Did Nero Build a Golden Palace?

-The "Domus Aurea" was a vast palatial complex built by Roman Emperor Nero, (in)famous for its opulence and splendor.
+The "Domus Aurea" was a vast palatial complex built by Roman Emperor Nero to showcase the emperor’s wealth, power and prestige.

 Apr 6, 2023By Vedran Bileta, MA in Late Antique, Byzantine, and Early Modern History, BA in History